Lasse-Maja

-Lars Larsson Molin, alias Lasse-Maja (Djupdalen, Ramsberg, Västmanland, 5 October 1785 – 4 June 1845, Arboga), was a notorious Swedish thief and memoirist.
+Lars Larsson Molin, alias Lasse-Maja (Djupdalen, Ramsberg, Västmanland, 5 October 1785 – 4 June 1845, Arboga), was a Swedish thief and memoirist.
 He was famous in history for disguising himself as a woman during his tours as a thief.
 His disguise gave him the nickname Lasse-Maja, a combination of the male name Lars and the female name Maja.
 He wrote his own memoirs, which became very popular in 19th-century Sweden.

 Biography

 Early life

 Lasse-Maja was the son of the tailor Lars Olsson and Stina Olsdotter.
 He was raised on the torp Nöden in the village Djupdalen in the Ramsberg parish in Västmanland.
 His mother came from a wealthy family and had been married before to a wealthy man by the name Molin, but his father lost her money, and Lasse-Maja was raised in poverty.
 In his childhood parish, he was described as an easygoing character with a fondness for entertaining people with jokes, but also for his refusal to work and for his thefts.

 He was the nephew of Maria Olsdotter, his maternal aunt, who owned and operated the Stråssa Mine after her husband.
 He described his aunt: